igorbrigadir/twitter-advanced-search/README.md

 Searching for `lang:chr`, `lang:iu`, `lang:sk` seems to fail, as tweets matching the keywords are returned instead of the language.

 ### Common clients:

-`source:` doesn't seem to work for any API client, these are the valid, indexed ones i could find:
+`source:` should work for any API client, try putting the client name in quotes or replace spaces with underscores.
+This is the App name field that you can alter in the [developer app configuration page](https://developer.twitter.com/en/apps), so anyone can set anything here and appear to tweet from a made up client.
+You cannot copy an existing name.
+This operator needs to be combined with something else to work, eg: `lang:en` These are some common ones:

 `twitter_web_client`,
 `twitter_for_iphone`,